LinkedIn Recommendation Widget for Websites - Poper

 • LinkedIn closed the consumer recommendation API in 2015 and has never reopened public read access to member recommendations

-• Every credible LinkedIn recommendation widget in 2026 uses manual paste import from a LinkedIn profile or screenshot, not live API sync
+• Every credible LinkedIn recommendation widget in 2026 uses manual import from a LinkedIn profile, not live API sync

 • The official LinkedIn Profile Badge is a static link to your LinkedIn profile, not an embedded recommendation widget, and the two are not substitutes

-• Specific 80 to 150 word LinkedIn recommendations that name project, constraint, and outcome carry far more conversion weight than generic two-line endorsements
+• Specific 80 to 150 word LinkedIn recommendations that name project, constraint, and outcome carry far more weight than generic two-line recommendations

 Last fact-checked: .
 We re-verify every quarter.